jaredtritz/jsonsails-readthedocs/source/setup/ufiles.rst

 UFiles
 ======

-UFile setup involves linking the ufile to

-* jslibs

-It also involves setting the read and write limits for the ufile and editing the ufile script.
+UFile setup involves setting the read and write limits for the ufile.

 See also:

 * :ref:`including-permission`
 * :ref:`ufile-writing-permission`
 * :ref:`ufile-reading-permission`
-* :ref:`script-ufiles`
 * :ref:`data-management-import`
 * :ref:`data-management-export`